This is a very simple and elegant salad to serve as a main dinner entrée. I served this in the restaurant to rave reviews.

 I served mine with Caesar Dressing (traditional) and you can serve it with your own favorite dressing.
 If you are inclined to Caesar then the recipe is here: Caesar Salad Dressing

-I have eaten many a Cobb Salad in my day and I have traveled many times between Portland & Seattle and there is a little joint off the I-5 in the middle of nowhere called Spiffy’s that has the best Cobb Salad (besides my own) that I have ever had so…if you are every up this way stop in and try one…with the Caesar dressing.
+I have eaten many a Cobb Salad in my day and I have traveled many times between Portland & Seattle.
+There is a little joint off the I-5 in the middle of nowhere called Spiffy’s that has the best Cobb Salad (besides my own) that I have ever had so…if you are every up this way stop in and try one…with their Caesar dressing-it is the one I served in the restaurant.

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.